booleanapp/docs/index.md

 ### Easy unsubscribing

 Recipients can opt-out of receiving surveys from an account by clicking unsubscribe link in footer of email.
-They can also opt out of Boolean surveys completely using the opt-out form in our website.
+They can also opt-out of Boolean surveys completely using the opt-out form in our website.
 You can unsubscribe recipients from specific surveys in your account using the [API](/docs/v1_unsubscribes.html).

 ### Scheduling